alexdicianu/redis_toolkit/README.md

 There are a few of options that can be passed to the report generator.
 They are described below.

 ```
-usage: ./redis-monitor report [-h] [--no_cache] [-l LEVEL] [-p PREFIX]
+usage: ./redis-monitor report [-h] --name NAME [--regenerate] [--level LEVEL]
+                 [--prefix PREFIX]

 Generates a hit rate report from the Redis keys

 optional arguments:
   -h, --help       show this help message and exit
-  --no_cache            Flush the previous report from cache.
-  -l LEVEL, --level LEVEL
+  --name NAME      The name of this report (e.g. --name clientname).
+This is going to be stored locally so that future reports take less time.
+  --regenerate     Regenerate the report.
-                        How many levels deep the report should render.
+  --level LEVEL    How many levels deep the report should render.
-  -p PREFIX, --prefix PREFIX
-                        Filter by prefix.
+  --prefix PREFIX  Filter by prefix.
 ```

 ## Implementation details